bspruck/lynxdir/readme.txt

 The user can, if needed, lateron do a real encryption on the ROM image with an external program.

 Calling the program without arguments will show a list of possible parameters.
-MOst of them are not too useful and only for special cases (ROM encryption, compatibility, etc).
+Most of them are not too useful and only for special cases (ROM encryption, compatibility, etc).
 The behaviour of this program mainly steered with a config file "*.mak".
-In this file the content of the ROM is listed, measn, the filenames of the files which should go there in their respective order.
+In this file the content of the ROM is listed, means, the filenames of the files which should go there in their respective order.
 A lot of parameters can be set in the mak file, most of them you will need only in very rare cases.
 Look at the examples.